wiseman-timelord/NetOptCon-Psc/README.md

-# NetOptCon-Psc
+# NetOptSet-Psc
 ## STATUS:
 Alpha.
 Do not use, the files are present for backup purposes ONLY, and will likely break, something or itself.
 Wait.

 ## DESCRIPTION
-NetOptX-Psc is a comprehensive PowerShell script for managing network settings, Windows updates, cache, and backup/restore functionalities.
+NetOptSet-Psc is a comprehensive PowerShell script for managing network settings, Windows updates, cache, and backup/restore functionalities.
 It offers a user-friendly menu-driven interface, and includes various functional modules for specific tasks like tweaking network settings, managing Windows updates, handling cache for different browsers, and backing up/restoring configuration settings.
 The accompanying settings.psd1 file provides a centralized location for configurable settings, enhancing the script's adaptability to different environments or requirements.

 ## FEATURES